dji-sdk/Windows-SDK-Doc/.github/ISSUE_REPLY_TEMPLATE.md

 1. Post your issues on StackOverflow: <https://stackoverflow.com/questions/tagged/dji-sdk>, the community can help you.

-2. Report your issues to <dev@dji.com>, as it's our official channel for developers to request DJI SDK support now.
+2. Report your issues to <dev@dji.com>, as it's our official channel for developers to request DJI Developer Support now.

 For DJI Developer Support, we have the following three tiers: